-183.7.7 Honors in Paleontology
+193.7.7 Honors and Specialization in Paleontology

-See §183.15, Paleontology, for details on the Honors in Paleontology program.
+See $\S 193.15$, Paleontology, for details on the Honors and Specialization Paleontology programs.

-An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Earth and Atmospheric Sciences (see §183.1.9 for guidelines to the program).
+An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Earth and Atmospheric Sciences (see §193.1.9 for guidelines to the program).
 The Industrial Internship designation will appear on the degree parchments of students who have participated in the program.